rizkianakbar/stockbit-test/README.md

-# this is a technical test given by stockbit
+# This is a technical test given by stockbit